epfl-dlab/homepage2vec/README.md

 **Chicago**
 ```
 Lugeon, Sylvain, Tiziano Piccardi, and Robert West.
-"Language-Agnostic Website Embedding and Classification."
+"Homepage2Vec: Language-Agnostic Website Embedding and Classification."
 In Proceedings of the International AAAI Conference on Web and Social Media, 2022
 ```

 ## Dataset License